Amphetamines Confirmation, Urine

 Because of their stimulant effects, the drugs are commonly sold illicitly and abused.
 Physiological symptoms associated with very high amounts of ingested amphetamine or methamphetamine include elevated blood pressure, dilated pupils, hyperthermia, convulsions, and acute amphetamine psychosis.

-Confirming drug exposure involving amphetamines such as amphetamine and methamphetamine, phentermine, methylenedioxyamphetamine (MDA), methylenedioxymethamphetamine (MDMA), and methylenediaoxyethylamphetamine (MDEA).
-MDA is a metabolite of MDMA and MDEA.
+Confirming drug exposure involving amphetamines such as amphetamine and methamphetamine, phentermine, methylenedioxyamphetamine (MDA), methylenedioxymethamphetamine (MDMA), and methylenediaoxyethylamphetamine (MDEA)

 The presence of amphetamines in urine at concentrations >500 ng/mL is a strong indicator that the patient has used these drugs within the past 3 days.